thisisevilevil/evilevil365/_posts/2025-09-03-SecureBoot-Cert-Expiration.md

   - Certificate expiry
 ---

 >**UPDATE, 21st of October 2025**: Updated documentation has now been released, you can find it [here](https://support.microsoft.com/en-us/topic/registry-key-updates-for-secure-boot-windows-devices-with-it-managed-updates-a7be69c9-4634-42e1-9ca1-df06f43f360d) - However, it's unclear if autopatch devices is automatically included, this still remains an open question.
 For now, it seems like it's opt-in, so only if the reg keys to opt in is set, the device will be included in the automatic rollout.
-They also seem to have changed the location+value of the reg key required to participate in the automatic rollout managed by Microsoft.
-I have updated the script with the new location+value.

 >**UPDATE, 7th of September 2025**: In a new response from Microsoft they have let us know that a more detailed blog post, documentation and FAQ is on the way.
 ETA is 2-3 weeks.
 They also underlined the staged rollout will be intentionally slow, due to the risks involved.